marvinscham/disenchanter/README.md

 - `-k` | Combines key fragments to keys
 - `-c` | Opens all capsules (keyless chests) before disenchanting champion shards
-- `-e [essence|emotes]` | Will forge all event tokens into Random Champion Shards, 100 BE and 10 BE or Random Emote
+- `-t [essence|emotes]` | Will forge all event tokens into Random Champion Shards, 100 BE and 10 BE or Random Emote
   - Note: If you'd like to keep certain shards you might want to run this separately from operational options to not accidentally craft, open and instantly disenchant them
-- `-w` | Disenchants all owned emotes to Orange Essence
+- `-e` | Disenchants all owned emotes to Orange Essence

 ## Examples